Washboard abs and a chiseled jaw are a draw, but a recent study suggests it may be a man’s healthy immune system that really turns women on.

-The key factor may be testosterone, the male hormone that has been associated with a man’s hardy good looks.
-According to a study published in the journal Nature Communications, testosterone levels are not only linked with facial attractiveness, but also with a strong immune system response.
+The critical factor may be testosterone, the male hormone that has been associated with a man’s hardy, good looks.
+According to a study published in the journal Nature Communications, testosterone levels are not only linked with facial attractiveness but also with a strong immune system response.

 MORE: Why Fathers Have Lower Levels of Testosterone

 To figure out the complex relationship between hormones and hotness, researchers from Abertay University in the U.K. studied 74 Latvian men in their early 20s.

 They gave the men a Hepatitis B vaccine, which triggers the immune system to produce antibodies to fight the virus, and took blood samples before and after.
 Using the blood samples, researchers measured the men’s antibody levels, as well as levels of testosterone and the stress hormone cortisol.

 The researchers then showed photographs of each man to 94 Latvian women, who were also in their early 20s, and asked the women to rate the pictures on a 10-point scale of attractiveness.

 It turns out, the most highly rated men were those with stronger immune responses and higher levels of testosterone.
 “The more antibodies a man produces in response to a vaccine, the more attractive his face,” Fhionna Moore, co-author of the study and a psychologist at Abertay University, told Cosmos magazine.

 Researchers also found that the link between testosterone, immune strength, and attractiveness was most robust in men who had the lowest levels of the stress hormone cortisol.
 What does that mean?